 7. Class Attire and Uniforms

 (a) Rise does not have a specific uniform requirements, with the exception of ballet classes.

-(b) Students may attend class in bare feet or soft flexible shoes, no dancing is socks is permitted.
+(b) Students may attend class in bare feet or soft flexible shoes, no dancing in socks is permitted.

 (c) Black soled shoes are strictly forbidden.
 Any student wearing black soled shoes, with the exception of ballet and jazz shoes, will be required to remove them.

 (d) Jazz shoes for jazz lessons are highly recommended and are compulsory for annual performance.